-If you are not found to be on a Governor’s property, then you cannot be found guilty of this offense.
-This does not preclude you from being charged with any other criminal offense, such as being in public with a loaded firearm (if not at a residence) such as under PC 171b.
-However here, you failing to show the location where you were president, or that you were not a duly appointed peace officer, would mean there is insufficient evidence to prove you guilty of the crime.
-Your attorney can therefore argue there is insufficient evidence to prove your guilt of this charge, and your case can be dismissed.
+If you are not found on the property of a Governor, you cannot be found guilty of this offense.
+However, this does not prevent you from being charged with other criminal offenses, such as being in public with a loaded firearm (if not at a residence).
+For example, under PC 171b.
+On this note, failing to provide the location where you were present, or evidence that you were not a duly appointed peace officer, would result in insufficient evidence to prove your guilt.
+Your attorney can argue that there is inadequate evidence to establish your guilt, leading to a possible dismissal of your case.

 Another defense available to you relates to potential violations of your rights by the police.
 There are various ways this can occur.
 For instance, if the police arrest you and question you about your presence at a certain location without first reading you your Miranda Rights, any statements you make during that time can be excluded from the court proceedings.
 While this might not entirely dismiss your case, the absence of potentially damaging admissions about your presence in the area could significantly strengthen your defense.
 Consequently, having an attorney review the evidence in your case and determine if your rights were violated can be crucial in avoiding jail time and moving forward with your life.

 Facing a charge under PC 171d can be an overwhelming experience.
 The potential consequences, including the loss of personal freedoms, firearm rights, and potential negative impacts on one’s professional and immigration status, underscore the gravity of the situation.
 In times like these, the importance of having a knowledgeable and skilled attorney by your side cannot be overstated.